microsoft/makecode-csp/content/unit-6/day-3/data-collection.md

 * Students will begin crafting their survey questions in class.
 * They will finish creating those questions for homework.
-* Share the [Survey Rubric]() with students so they know how you will grade their surveys.
+* Share the <a href="/unit-6/day-3/survey-rubric">Survey Rubric</a> with students so they know how you will grade their surveys.

 ### 7. Homework